lvchen1989/BNER/README.md

 A deep learning framework for biomedical named eitity recognition
 ======
-ClinicalDisorder is a package for biomedical named eitity recognition using recurrent neural networks based on package [LibN3L](https://github.com/SUTDNLP/LibN3L).
+BNER is a package for biomedical named eitity recognition using recurrent neural networks based on package [LibN3L](https://github.com/SUTDNLP/LibN3L).

 System configuration
 ======